Stateware/Dav3i/doc/CodingStandards.md

 #####File Headers:

 All source code files must include headers with the following fields
-// File Name:          example.c
+'// File Name:          example.c'
-// Description:        This file is the implementation of the functions
+'// Description:        This file is the implementation of the functions'
-//                     prototyped in example.h
+'//                     prototyped in example.h'
-// Date Created:       1/28/2015
+'// Date Created:       1/28/2015'
-// Contributors:       Willy Wonka, Augustus Gloop
+'// Contributors:       Willy Wonka, Augustus Gloop'
-// Date Last Modified: 1/29/2015
+'// Date Last Modified: 1/29/2015'
-// Last Modified By:   Augustus Gloop
+'// Last Modified By:   Augustus Gloop'
-// Dependencies:       example.h, foo_bar.c
+'// Dependencies:       example.h, foo_bar.c'
-// Additional Notes:   This program is scrumdiddlyumptious!
+'// Additional Notes:   This program is scrumdiddlyumptious!'

 #####Function Headers:

 All functions must include headers with the following fields.
 PRE and POST conditions MUST unambiguously define the state of inputs and outputs before and after execution of the function.
-// Author:        Dr. Seuss
+'// Author:        Dr. Seuss'
-// Date Created:  1/28/2015
+'// Date Created:  1/28/2015'
-// Last Modified: 1/29/2015 by Dr. Seuss
+'// Last Modified: 1/29/2015 by Dr. Seuss'
-// Description:   This function takes 2 integer inputs and returns the value of
+'// Description:   This function takes 2 integer inputs and returns the value of'
+'//                the larger input'
-//                the larger input void Max(int a, int b)
+'void Max(int a, int b)'
-// PRE:  a and b are initialized
+'// PRE:  a and b are initialized'
-// POST: if a > b, FCTVAL == a, o.w.
-FCTVAL == b
+'// POST: if a > b, FCTVAL == a, o.w.
+FCTVAL == b'

 #Naming Conventions: